 You also need to think about how well the original sealer was applied.
-The best way to do this is to perform the water test on it.
+The best way to do this is to perform a water test on it.
 You then need to consider what kind of cleaner you are going to use on the sealer.
 General kitchen cleaning products are far too harsh, and these are going to cause the sealer to degrade.
 As such, you are going to need to do research into the best cleaning products that work without degrading the sealer in the first place.

-We hope that you have found this article helpful, and now know everything that you need to about granite sealer.
+We hope that you have found this helpful, and now know everything that you need about granite sealers.
 It is definitely a good investment when the general rule of thumb is that any natural stone is going to need sealing.
 For this reason, you should certainly be considering it for your countertops.
 Good luck when using a granite patio sealer or granite sealer in general, and we hope that you have the stunning granite countertops that you have always wanted.